Tips for Alzheimer's Caregivers

 Get moving.
 Regular exercise not only keeps you fit, it releases endorphins that can really boost your mood.
 Aim for at least 30 minutes of exercise on most days.
 If it’s difficult to get away for that long at once, break the time up into 10 minute sessions sprinkled throughout the day.
 Take a walk or jog outside, dance to your favorite music, work out to an exercise DVD, or cycle to the store.
-Taking a group exercise class or working out with friends can give you a much needed social outlet as well.
+Taking a group exercise class or working out with friends can give you a valuable social outlet as well.

 Talk to someone.
 Talk to a trusted friend, family member, clergy member, or therapist, about how you feel and what you’re going through.
 The person you talk to doesn’t have to be able to solve your problems, he or she just has to be a good listener.
 The simple act of talking face-to-face with someone who cares can be extremely cathartic.
 Opening up won’t make you a burden to others.
 In fact, most friends will be flattered that you trust them enough to confide in them, and it will only strengthen your bond.

 Take time to play.
 In the early stages of Alzheimer’s disease, include your loved one in short walks, board games, or jigsaw puzzles.
 Join an online scrabble tournament, practice your golf swing, or play with a pet.
 A daily dose of fun is good medicine, and doesn’t require money, a car, or huge blocks of time.